AquaJo/aquaMailer/README.md

 Change the config file to fit your needs.\
 To keep it online you could use uptimerobot to "bump" it every 5 minutes (replit and render).
 Therefore use http(s) and the link provided for your project-entry-point: `[https://your-domain.tld]/public/index.html`.

+## Clientside Setup
+After you created your server, you can now integrate the contact form in your webpage.\
+For that, take a look at the [contactForm folder](contactForm)

 ## Hosting Providers - Comparison
 In the following table, I will provide a comparison of some of the providers I have tested, some of which offer a free option.
 However, keep in mind that my testing varied in length and intensity and may not paint the whole picture.